 The increase in living standards in the last century allowed the Dutch to afford better nutrition and their well-fed children grew much more.
 However, changing dietary habits since 2000 with fewer nutrients and more calories are causing a decline in Dutch average heights.

-The growth of the Dutch has often been attributed to their consumption of lots of dairy products.
-And it is correct that animal proteins from meat and milk products are good for children’s growth.
+The growth of the Dutch has often been attributed to their consumption of dairy products.
+And it is correct that animal proteins from milk products are good for children’s growth.

 However, the consumption of dairy products can’t be the only explanation for the increase in the height of the Dutch.
 The Dutch already consumed a lot of dairy products long before they started to grow so much.
 Therefore, other aspects must have contributed to the Dutch’s growth spurt during the last century.

 2. Excellent Health Care System